zhangwei983/rust-book-learning/16-minigrep/README.md

 - closure
 - eprintln!

-So here we will describe the new features
+So here we will describe the new features that we use in this example.

 ## std::env::args()